DeclanRussell/NvidiaAIDenoiser/README.md

 # Licence info
 This has no licence, do whatever you want with it just don't sue me if it breaks something!

+# Known issues
+So DevIL seems to have a issue with saving float RGBA images as PNGs so unfortunately in the current version you will not be able to save as PNG.